Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_MDS_reporting_slow_requests_and_failure_on_client.md

       }
       ```

-      > **`NOTE`** The example above is about how to run the command.
+      > **NOTE** The example above is about how to run the command.
 Recreating the exact scenario to provide a full example is not easily done.
 This will be updated when the information is available.

-## General Steps from Upstream
+## General steps from upstream

 1. Identify the stuck commands and examine why they are stuck.